tek/ribosome-py/README.md

 Set `self._debug = True` to print all logged messages to stdout at the end of the test run.

+Set `self.tmux_nvim = True` to run the instance in a split pane instead of a child process.

 For in-depth examples, consider the specs in [proteome].

 ### Semi-Integration